Frequently asked questions for Rites for Girls Facilitator Training.

 Please note: If you have a fear of written work, please don’t let that stop you from joining us.
 We’re not demanding academic papers nor do you need a talent for writing; the written assignments are partly to help us to see how we can better support you in your progress, and partly to help ground and integrate your learning for yourself.

 Terms and conditions – DOWNLOAD HERE the Terms and Conditions for GJT groups and Facilitator Training.

 We’re interested to hear what is calling you to this work.
 We are flexible about our entry requirements as long as you bring some relevant skills and experience.
 You may have group work experience, counselling or therapy qualifications, teaching or youth work skills, and daughters of your own.

 Kim developed Girls Journeying Together groups alongside home-educating three children.
-This work balances really well with raising a family or other commitments.
-If you do have children it helps you become a better informed parent, and all you need is someone who can look after them for three hours on the days that you run the group.
-Everything else, the admin and planning, can easily fit around family life.
+If you do have children it helps you become a better informed parent and this work balances really well with raising a family or other commitments.
+All you need is someone who can look after your children for three hours on the days that you run the group; everything else, the admin and planning, can easily fit around family life.

 We’ll give you all the training, materials, and support you need to run your first group.
 We’ll help you publicise it and set it up.
 We’ll give you mini-group supervision every month.
 We want you to have everything you need to be able enjoy this work and we’re committed to making sure that everyone in a Girls Journeying Together group has a top quality experience.

 That’s fine, there’s no hurry.
 You can start when you’re ready.
 You’ll still participate in the group supervisions and learn from your peers who do start running their own groups.

 Once you’re accredited you can charge £25 per girl per month, so with a group of 12 girls that’s £300 per month or £3,600 per annum per group.
 If you ran six groups a month you would earn £21,600pa.